How to apply

 Track I: Apply directly to a supervisor for one of the suggested projects listed here.
 You should send your CV, a covering letter explaining why you are interested in the CDT and that project, and the names and e-mail addresses of two academic referees.
 At least one of them should have supervised you on a previous research project.

-Track II: Apply centrally to the CDT using the electronic application form here (you will need to request a username and password from email@example.com).
+Track II: Apply centrally to the CDT using the electronic application form here (you will need to request a username and password from firstname.lastname@example.org).
 This track is designed for students who would like the opportunity to develop their own project ideas together with a supervisory team during the initial pre-project period (final project subject to approval by the selection and training boards).
-In your covering letter, please explain why you are interested in the CDT, what type of project you are interested in, and the names of potential supervisors for your interests from the list of project supervisers here.
+In your covering letter, please explain why you are interested in the CDT, what type of project you are interested in, and the names of potential supervisors for your interests from the list of project supervisors here.

 Studentships will last for 3.5 years full-time or the equivalent period part-time.